-- Task assignee(s): This task was handled by any team member assigned to the Hardware Engineer (Mechanical) role. - Smart Bird Feeder Application Development This task consists of planning and executing the development of the user application that will pair with the smart bird feeder device.
+- Role(s) assigned to task: This task will be handled by any team member assigned to the Hardware Engineer (Mechanical) role. - Smart Bird Feeder Application Development This task consists of planning and executing the development of the user application that will pair with the smart bird feeder device.
 A team member assigned to this role must assist in choosing the stack that the application will be built upon (LAMP, MERN, MEAN, etc.), as well as have some experience with full stack (frontend and backend) development.
-The member(s) who hold the role(s) assigned to this task are also responsible for documenting and reporting their progress and design ideas to the rest of the project team for inclusion in the final EEL4914 and EEL4915 papers. - Task assignee(s): This task was handled by any project team member assigned to the Software Engineer role. - PCB Design Again, the member(s) who hold the role(s) assigned to this task are also responsible for documenting and reporting their progress and design ideas to the rest of the project team for inclusion in the final EEL4914 and EEL4915 papers. - Task assignee(s): This task was handled by any project team member assigned to the Hardware Engineer (Electrical) role.
+The member(s) who hold the role(s) assigned to this task are also responsible for documenting and reporting their progress and design ideas to the rest of the project team for inclusion in the final EEL4914 paper. - Role(s) assigned to task: This task will be handled by any project team member assigned to the Software Engineer role. - PCB Design Again, the member(s) who hold the role(s) assigned to this task are also responsible for documenting and reporting their progress and design ideas to the rest of the project team for inclusion in the final EEL4914 paper. - Role(s) assigned to task: This task will be handled by any project team member assigned to the Hardware Engineer (Electrical) role.